lildude/HB-Cumulus/README.txt

    3. Move the hb-cumulus directory to /path/to/your/habari/user/plugins/
    4. Refresh your plugins page, activate the plugin and configure it to suit your needs

-That’s it.
-You’re ready to implement the cloud into your site.
+That's it.
+You're ready to implement the cloud into your site.

 USAGE